 For anyone seeking Raspberry Pi remote device management, specific code needs to be written for the Android OS that will run on that Raspberry Pi device.

-But there’s a much larger picture at play when attempting Raspberry Pi fleet management—so-called OTA or over-the-air updates.
+But there’s a much larger picture at play when attempting Raspberry Pi fleet management—so-called IoT OTA updates or Over-The-Air updates.

 OTA is when updates get pushed to a fleet of devices through the internet.
 Whenever your phone receives a new update, that update is carried out using OTA functionality.
 The same should be true in Raspberry Pi fleet management.